jschiff/jschiff.github.io/_posts/2020_8_27-New-Throwing-Mechanic.md

 youtubeId: 0xasKAsCHio
 ---

-Sharing another small updated on my as-yet untitled drone-based puzzle game.
+Sharing another small update on my still-untitled drone-based puzzle game.

 I added a throwing mechanic to my untitled drone puzzle Unity game.
 This makes it a little easier for the player to insert objects such as power plugs and batteries into their slots from a distance, without having to awkwardly fly every object around.